CS-440-Fall-20/HW2/README.md

 ## Grading

-Grading will be as per the criteria specified in the accompanying file, _rubric.csv_.
+Grading will be as per the criteria specified in the accompanying review file, _hw2-review.xlsx_.

 ## Submission